 Is It Illegal To Have Your Feet on the Dashboard in Texas?

-Having your feet on the dash is not illegal in Texas.
+Having your feet on the dashboard is not illegal in Texas.
 The state has no statute that specifically prohibits passengers from resting their feet on the dashboard, and no Texas city has passed a local ordinance against it either.
-A police officer can’t pull a driver over or write a ticket solely because a passenger is sitting that way.
+A police officer cannot pull a driver over or write a ticket solely because a passenger is sitting that way.

 What is enforced in Texas are seat belt laws.
 Every passenger in a moving vehicle must wear a seat belt, and the position you sit in still has to allow the seat belt to do its job.
 If you’re reclined with your feet on the dash, the seat belt no longer sits across your hips and chest the way it’s designed to, and that creates a separate set of risks during a crash.